 U.S. District Court, District of Rhode Island

 U.S. Court of Appeals, First Circuit

-Jeffrey has been selected by his peers for inclusion in The Best Lawyers in America© 2017 in the fields of Commercial Litigation, Construction Law, and Litigation - Real Estate in Providence, RI.
-He has been listed in Best Lawyers in America since 2015.
+Jeffrey has been selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Commercial Litigation, Construction Law, Land Use and Zoning Law, Litigation - Construction, Litigation - Land Use and Zoning, and Litigation - Real Estate in Providence, RI.
+He was designated as the Land Use and Zoning Law “Lawyer of the Year” for Providence, RI.
+Jeffrey has been listed in Best Lawyers in America since 2015.

 Jeff has also been recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2018 for Litigation: General Commercial (Rhode Island).
 He has also been recognized in Chambers in previous years.
 The Chambers USA 2013 edition describes Jeff as “a no-nonsense guy whose work is nothing short of brilliant."